glasskube/gitops-template/README.md

 glasskube install cert-manager --dry-run -o yaml --yes > cert-manager.yaml
 ```

-Instead of directly installing the `ClusterPackage`, this will write the `ClusterPackage` custom resource to the `cert-manager.yaml` file,
+Instead of directly installing the `ClusterPackage`, this command writes the `ClusterPackage` custom resource to the `cert-manager.yaml` file,
 which can now be put into a new directory `packages/cert-manager/` in the git repository.
 Once pushed to the repo, ArgoCD will pick up the changes after at most 5 minutes, create the ArgoCD `Application` wrapping
 the Glasskube `ClusterPackage`.
 After that, the Glasskube operator will pick up the `ClusterPackage` and finally install it in the cluster.

-Similarly, when using the Glasskube UI, one can generate the `ClusterPackage` resource by using the "Show YAML" button
-on the page of the `ClusterPackage`.
+Similarly, when using the Glasskube UI, one can generate the `ClusterPackage` resource by using the "Show YAML" button on the page of the `ClusterPackage`.

 ### Updating packages